 Clear Up Ambiguity and Get Help From a Family Law Attorney

 It’s important that you know what to expect, especially because making any modifications to health insurance post-divorce is not allowed and can lead to fees, penalties, and more.

 Ultimately, the final arrangement will look different from divorce to divorce.
 The best way to prepare is to consult with an experienced family law attorney, someone who has decades of experience with divorce proceedings and family law in CA.

-We offer free initial consultations at the Law Offices of James P. White.
-Give us a call today at 925-271-0999 today to book a free initial consultation session.
+We offer initial consultations at the Law Offices of James P. White.
+Give us a call today at 925-271-0999 today to book a initial consultation session.